 They were beheaded because of their testimony about Jesus and because of the Word of God.
-It is possible that this is not speaking of physical decapitation but of giving their mind to Christ so that His thoughts must always be guiding them.
+It is possible that this is not speaking of physical decapitation, but of giving their minds to Christ so that His thoughts must always be guiding them.
 Our mind is one of our enemies, and we are commanded to bring every thought into subjection to Christ.

 They had not worshiped the beast or its image.
-It may be true that the beast is Antichrist, that is, man worshiping himself; although I think Daniel indicates there will be an individual who sums up in himself the human desire to be one’s one god.
+I suspect that the beast is Antichrist, that is, man worshiping himself, although I think Daniel indicates there will be an individual who sums up in himself the human desire to be one’s one god.

 They came to life.
 Since such people (the participants in the first resurrection) had been spiritually alive prior to this time, as evidenced by their characteristics, this means their bodies were resurrected.
 Their bodies were redeemed from the authority and power of death.

 They reigned with Christ for a thousand years, the Kingdom Age, that often is termed the “Millennium.”